Our Review Process

 The pancreas transplant has evolved into a crucial therapy for persons with type 1 diabetes, although often being carried out as a last option.
 People with type 2 diabetes who need insulin treatment may also have pancreas transplants.
 This is considerably less typical, however.

 The goal of a transplant is to get the body's blood sugar levels back to normal.
 The newly implanted pancreas can make insulin to control blood sugar levels.
-When the current pancreas of a transplant candidate is no longer capable of carrying out this role adequately, a transplant is the only way remaining to cure diabetes.
+When the current pancreas of a transplant candidate is no longer capable of carrying out this role adequately, a transplant is the only way remaining to control diabetes.

 People with diabetes are the most common recipients of pancreas transplants.
 Usually, it won't be utilized to treat patients with other illnesses.
 Certain malignancies are seldom treated in this way.
 Pancreas transplants may take many different forms.
 Some individuals may just need a pancreatic transplant (PTA).
 A donor pancreas and kidney may be given to someone who has diabetic nephropathy, or damage to the kidneys as a result of diabetes.
 Simultaneous Pancreas-Kidney (SPK) transplant is the name of this operation.
 Pancreas after kidney (PAK) and kidney after pancreas (KAP) transplants are comparable operations.
+Know about high blood sugar level.

 There are risks associated with every surgical procedure in medicine.
 Although there are risks associated, this is a low risk surgery with a high success rate in most cases.
 A pancreas transplant, like any other organ transplant, is subject to rejection.
 It also increases the chance of pancreatic failure.
 Because of advances in surgical and immunosuppressive pharmaceutical treatment, the risk of this surgery is quite low.
 There is also a danger of mortality with any procedure.
 Doctors must balance the long-term advantages and hazards of transplantation with the problems and risk of mortality associated with diabetes.
 The surgery itself is fraught with dangers like bleeding, blood clots, and infection.
 There is also an increased risk of hyperglycemia (high blood sugar) developing during and/or immediately after the transplant.
+Also know how to get freedom from diabetes?

 The medications used after the transplant might potentially have major negative effects.
 Many of these medications must be taken on a long-term basis by transplant patients to avoid rejection.
 These medications' side effects include: